 John McLane, Plooto

-With McLane in, Abbasi out, a slew of other recent leadership departures and additions, including a recent workforce reduction, Plooto has taken significant steps to reshape its team in 2024.
+With McLane in, Abbasi out, and a slew of other recent leadership departures and additions, including a recent workforce reduction, Plooto has taken significant steps to reshape its team in 2024.

 In a statement, Plooto board chair Albert Wahbe thanked Kloubkov and Ghoussoub for their service over the past seven months.
 Wahbe said McLane has “a great business acumen and proven track record of leading thriving technology companies,” adding that, “his passion for aligning customer needs to product innovation, expertise in the payments sector, and dedication to scaling efficiently will be instrumental in driving Plooto’s next stage of growth.”